4funthing/lmao/README.md

 - 👋 Hi, I’m No one
 - 👀 I’m interested in nothing.
-This bullshit it's just an 4fun thing tho.
+This bullshit it's just an 4fun, tho.
-- 🌱 I’m currently voluntary Discord Servers Administration
+- 🌱 I’m currently doing some voluntary Discord Servers Administration.
-- 💞️ I’m looking to collaborate on discord moderations servers,
+- 💞️ I’m looking to collaborate on discord moderations servers.
 - 📫 How to reach me in my Instagram ( @attemptfofo) or in my personal Discord server. ( discord.gg/rgk )
 - 🏴‍☠️ Heil den Kaisern des Meeres!